 Free or Low-Cost Internet Services

 Comcast is enhancing their Internet Essential program for low-income households during this crisis and to make it easier to access the internet as people shelter-in-place.
-They are offering free high speed internet to new low-income customers for 60 days.
+They are offering free high speed internet to new low-income customers for 60 days if you apply by June 30th.
 Click here to apply.
 If you are already a Comcast customer, but are not enrolled in the Internet Essentials Program, you can receive low-cost internet $9.95/month if you meet their low-income requirements.
 Go to their Internet Essentials page to find out more.

-AT&T is also offering 2 free months of internet service to new customers who meet their low income eligibility requirements.
-For low-income families with existing AT&T service, you should quality for their Access program with low monthly rates.
+AT&T is also offering 2 free months of internet service to new customers who meet their low income eligibility requirements and sign up by May 23rd.
+After that, it’s only $5 or $10 per month, depending on the internet speed you sign up for.
+For low-income families with existing AT&T service, you should qualify for their Access program with low monthly rates.
 To learn more about these options, click here.

-Suddenlink is offering free broadband for 60 days to any new household with students in K-12 and/or college who do not currently have internet access.
+Suddenlink is offering free Altice Advantage broadband until the end of the 2019/2020 school year to any new household with students in K-12 and/or college who do not currently have internet access.
 Click here for more details, or click here to sign up if you are a new customer.
 You can also call 1 (888) 633-0030 to sign up.